 Description

-This equipment is sold AS IS - UNTESTED.
-We could not verify its operation.
+This equipment is sold AS IS - NOT TESTED.
+We have not been able to verify its operation.
 Ideal for collection, spare parts, or restoration by enthusiasts.
-No guarantee of functionality is provided.
-Final sale with no return option for non-functionality.
+No warranty of operation is provided.
+Final sale with no returns for non-functionality.

 ✨ Product Description

-Discover this authentic Sony DXC-1820P, a professional broadcast video camera from the 1980s that made history in television.
+Discover this authentic Sony DXC-1820P, a professional broadcast video camera from the 1980s that made television history.
 This iconic model used Saticon tube technology, offering unique image quality and a highly sought-after vintage aesthetic today by collectors, video art directors, and retro audiovisual equipment enthusiasts.

-The DXC-1820P represents a major evolution over the previous model DXC-1800, with significant improvements in image quality and professional features.
-This camera was used by television channels, production studios, and ENG (Electronic News Gathering) teams to capture reports, shows, and broadcast-quality productions.
+The DXC-1820P represents a major evolution from the previous DXC-1800 model, with significant improvements in image quality and professional features.
+This camera was used by TV channels, production studios, and ENG (Electronic News Gathering) teams to capture reports, shows, and broadcast-quality productions.

-📦 Complete set included: This sale includes the DXC-1820P camera, the electronic viewfinder DXF-1820CE (Electronic View Finder) for framing and image control, as well as the zoom lens VLC1012SY from Sony.
+📦 Complete set included: This sale includes the DXC-1820P camera, the electronic viewfinder DXF-1820CE (Electronic View Finder) for framing and image control, as well as the Sony zoom lens VLC1012SY.
 A rare and complete set for vintage broadcast equipment enthusiasts.

-⚠️ The photos are for illustration purposes only.
+⚠️ Photos are for illustration only.
 Only the content of the listing is authoritative for the exact product reference and included accessories.
-If in doubt, feel free to contact us.
+If in doubt, please contact us.

 🔧 Technical Specifications